Josh Emett: Career

+In October 2023, Josh and his wife Helen opened Gilt Brasserie in Auckland's historic Chancery Chambers Building.

 Brand Ambassador

 Emett has been an ambassador for BMW since 2012 and Nespresso since 2017.
-He is also the Strategic Advisor for food and beverage at Craggy Range.
+He was also the Strategic Advisor for food and beverage at Craggy Range.

-Television Appearances
+Television appearances

 Emett was a judge for five seasons of MasterChef New Zealand and a guest chef on MasterChef Australia.
 He also appeared in season one of Chopped USA and on Hell’s Kitchen as a guest chef.

 Awards

 StarChefs New York Rising Star, 2009 – Hotel Chef.